 Figure 15 displays the results of the assimilation of SALLJEX pilot balloon observations.
-The strongest effects are again observed around 06 UTC and 18 UTC, but they are somewhat weaker than those related to the rawinsonde observations (Fig. 14).
+The strongest effects are again observed around 0600 and 1800 UTC but are somewhat weaker than those related to the rawinsonde observations (Fig. 14).

 These results show that, although there are more pilot balloon observations than rawinsonde observations in the SALLJEX dataset, most of the improvements in the analyses can be obtained by only including rawinsonde observations.
 It is possible that the pilot balloon observations were not as heavily weighted as the rawinsondes by the assimilation systems.
-The former observations are not easily available at night or above clouds and provide neither thermal nor moisture data that can be crucial to define the humidity transport from the tropics to extratropics.
+The former observations are not easily available at night or above clouds and provide neither thermal nor moisture data that can be crucial to define the humidity transport from the Tropics to extratropics.

-5. Conclusion
+5. Conclusions